azsk/AzTS-docs/Scripts/RemediationScripts/Readme.md

  Remediation package mainly contains:
  1. **RemediationScripts** which contains powershell scripts to remediate AzTS controls.

-If you have already downloaded the remediation package zip, directly go to step (3.d).
+If you have already downloaded the remediation package zip, you can start from step (3.d).

 3.a.
 Download remediation package zip from [here](../../TemplateFiles/RemediationScripts.zip?raw=1) to your local machine. </br>